-How long council takes to respond is out of your control, how long you take to respond is in your control so don’t mess around here.
+How long the council takes to respond is out of your control, how long you take to respond is in your control so don’t mess around here.

-Work with your town planner and architect to address the RFI query’s as quickly as possible and then submit back to the council.
+Work with your town planner and architect to address the RFI query’s as quickly as possible and then submit them back to the council.

 Then it’s the waiting game again.

 Assuming you have satisfactorily addressed all of the council’s issues and concerns raised as part of the RFI they will then issue advertising on the property.